Table of Contents Show

 Speaking of the Empire State Building, we can never forget the giant gorilla who climbed it while holding a dazzling woman in white.
-King Kong is an essential story at the heart of New York that mixes the wilds of nature with the wild view of the city.
+King Kong is an important story at the heart of New York that mixes the wilds of nature with the wild view of the city.

 This crime film will keep you on the edge of your seat.
 With superb acting, legendary directing by Martin Scorsese, and some of the most exceptional dialogue ever written, this film set in NYC is necessary for every person to see in their lifetime.

-Chances are, you’ve already come across this classic film from the 80s.
+You’ve already come across this classic film from the 80s.
 Filled with action, comedy, and the supernatural, Ghostbusters is a must-see (and see again) NYC film.

 The Godfather is simultaneously the story of a terrifying crime family and a tale of immigration and the American dream.
-It’s just that some people’s ideas end up with them being a mafia boss.
+It’s just that some people’s ideas end up with them being a mafia bosses.

 If you’re looking for a grimmer portrayal of New York, look no further than Taxi Driver.
 Another Scorsese classic set in the 70s, this film takes you on a ride through Travis Bickle’s life and the corruption of NYC.

-Whether you watch it for the clothes, the catfighting, or the unsurprisingly magnificent performance of Meryl Streep, The Devil Wears Prada showcases the world of fashion that is essential to the soul of New York City.
+Whether you watch it for the clothes, the catfighting, or the unsurprisingly magnificent performance of Meryl Streep, The Devil Wears Prada showcases the world of fashion essential to the soul of New York City.

-Three Days of the Condor
+Three Days of the CondorThree Days of the Condor

-The Wolf of Wall Street
+The Wolf of Wall StreetThe Wolf of Wall Street

 When Eilis Lacey leaves her small town in Ireland to find work, she finds love in the Brooklyn streets.
-This Academy Award-nominated film from 2015 portrays the romance and opportunity that is often associated with NYC.
+This Academy Award-nominated film from 2015 portrays the romance and opportunity often associated with NYC.

-Arguably one of the most romantic movies of all time, Ghost was a sleeper hit that made Demi Moore the highest paid actress of the 1990s.
+Arguably one of the most romantic movies of all time, Ghost was a sleeper hit that made Demi Moore the highest-paid actress of the 1990s.
 Playing the part of Molly, she shared her spacious SOHO condominium with Sam, played by Patrick Swayze.
 Located in the heart of SOHO at 102 Prince Street, the third-floor apartment recently sold for nearly $10 million.

-While we can’t endorse skateboarding indoors, or throwing anything at commuters, you can check out several film locations throughout Manhattan.
+While we can’t endorse skateboarding indoors or throwing anything at commuters, you can check out several film locations throughout Manhattan.